Usage

 Installing dependencies and using Docker

 Ask the agent to install what's needed — it has sudo access, and installed packages persist for the sandbox's lifetime.
-For teams or repeated setups, custom templates let you pre-install tools into a reusable image.
+For teams or repeated setups, see Customize for reusable templates and declarative kits.

 Agents can also build Docker images, run containers, and use